Last updated on December 10, 2024

 How Long Will Jump In!
 Be Around?

-Jump In! has been available on MTG Arena since 2021, and WotC hasn’t said anything about ending Jump In!.
-Judging by the recent updates in March of the Machine, the format is here to stay!
+Jump In! has been available on MTG Arena since 2021, and WotC hasn't said anything about ending Jump In!.
+Judging by the consistent updates, the format is here to stay!

 Since WotC has been updating Jump In! with every set release, I’d say that the format is going to be a pillar for MTG Arena.
 Of course, it could be discontinued in the near future, but until then we get to appreciate this nice format.